 Our operations infrastructure consists of data management, monitoring, control, and billing systems that support the portfolio of communication and contact center services plans provided by our XCaaS platform.
 We invest substantial resources to develop and implement our service monitoring real-time call management information system.
-Key elements of our operations infrastructure include customer quoting and ordering capabilities, customer provisioning, customer access control, fraud control, network security, video, voice and SMS message routing, quality monitoring, media applications.
+Key elements of our operations infrastructure include customer quoting and ordering capabilities, customer provisioning, customer access control, fraud control, network security, video, voice and SMS message routing, quality monitoring, media processing and normalization, call reliability, detailed call record and message storage, transactional metering for usage-based services, product interfaces and billing and integration with third-party applications.
 Our software platform manages the admission, control, rating, and routing of calls and SMS messages to their appropriate destinations.
 The platform and its assets have been built to offer connectivity, redundancy, security, and scalability.
 Our tools and processes aim at maximizing communications range, quality, and reliability.

 Network Operations Center: We maintain global network operations centers around the world and employ experienced staff in voice and data operations in the United States, United Kingdom, Romania, Indonesia, Singapore, and Philippines to provide 24-hour operations support, seven days per week, whether working in our network operations centers or remotely.
 We use various tools, including an extensive set of synthetic tests and Application Performance Monitoring software, to monitor and manage our network, as well as the networks of our partners and certain larger customers, in real time.
 We also rely upon the network operations centers of our telecommunications carrier partners and data center providers to augment our monitoring and response efforts.
-Our globally dispersed operations and remote working capabilities allow us to maintain redundant back-up operations services to minimize or eliminate the impact of local disruptions at any of our operations centers.
+Our globally dispersed operations and remote working capabilities allow us to maintain redundant back-up operations services to minimize or eliminate the impact of local disruptions at any of our operations centers or data centers.
 In the event of a major disruption at a data center, such as a natural disaster or service disruptions caused by the COVID-19 pandemic, failover between data centers or public cloud regions for the 8x8 X Series is designed to occur with no or minimal disruption.